Three Aspects of a Successful School Facility Assessment

 After the facilities' energy usage has been benchmarked, the qualified provider can continue the assessment with a mechanical and infrastructure focus.
 The operational system review includes an overview of past renovations, information on the building controls system, and a summary of the HVAC equipment, roofs, windows, doors, and restrooms.
 It will highlight not only old and failing equipment but also code issues and potential problems with the indoor air quality.
 Additionally, the operational system review can identify opportunities for renewable energy solutions such as solar.
 Owners should always expect this type of equipment inspection as it is the quickest way to identify issues and to make changes that significantly save energy and money.

-At the end of each building assessment, you should expect a report that outlines the operational situation of the facilities.
+At the end of each building assessment, you should expect a report that outlines the operational situation of the facilities, including indoor air quality information.
 An equipment list should be included for each building involved that documents all the systems, brands, ages, and expected life cycles of the equipment.
-Thi list is vital for a district's immediate and future plans for system upgrades, MEP renovations, and even new construction.
+This list is vital for a district's immediate and future plans for system upgrades, MEP renovations, and even new school construction.

 3. Clear Solutions